paulohms/designing-data-intensive-app/Chapter 7/README.md

 In order to avoid data corruption, those race conditions need to be prevented—either automatically by the database, or by manual safeguards such as using locks or atomic write operations.

 To begin, imagine this example: you are writing an application for doctors to manage their on-call shifts at a hospital.
 The hospital usually tries to have several doctors on call at any one time, but it absolutely must have at least one doctor on call.
-Doctors can give up their shifts (e.g., if they are sick themselves), provided that at least one colleague remains on call in that shift [40, 41].
+Doctors can give up their shifts (e.g., if they are sick themselves), provided that at least one colleague remains on call in that shift.
 Now imagine that Alice and Bob are the two on-call doctors for a particular shift.
 Both are feeling unwell, so they both decide to request leave.
 Unfortunately, they happen to click the button to go off call at approximately the same time.
 What happens next is illustrated in Figure 7-8.

 ![](chapter-7-8.png)